queso-fuego/amateuros/README.md

 Playlist link:
 https://www.youtube.com/playlist?list=PLT7NbkyNWaqajsw8Xh7SP9KJwjfpP8TNX

-- All development is currently done on "live" recordings, and would probably be arduous or boring for most people to watch.
-Footage is edited down before uploading
+- All development is currently done on "live" recordings, and would probably be arduous or boring for most people to watch unedited.
+Footage is edited down before uploading to cut out long pauses, gratuitous ums and ahs, redundant info, off-topic ramblings, etc.

-*Suggestions or comments regarding videos should be handled in either video comments or through email - fuegoqueso at gmail dot com*
+*Suggestions or comments regarding videos should be handled in either video comments, twitter @Queso_Fuego, or through email - fuegoqueso at gmail dot com*

 ** The rollout of these will most likely be slow (weeks to months).
 I have a full time job and lack time/energy/motivation most days to do too much
     outside of research.**